MaxHC-vlop/online_library_parsing/README.md

 # Book parser from tululu.org

 Parser for downloading pictures and books from the site https://tululu.org/ .
+At the end, it saves a json file with information about books.

 ## How to install